rmvanhees/h5_yaml/README.md

 ## Roadmap

- * Release v0.1 : stable API to write level-1A products
- * Release v0.5 : stable API to read raw Tango (Carbon/Nitro) instrument data
+ * Release v0.1 : stable API to read your YAML files and generate the HDF5/netCDF4 file
- * Release v1.0 : operational Tango level-0 - level-1A processor

 ## Authors and acknowledgment